zemendaniel/groupchat/README.md

 ### Windows
 1. Download GroupChat-win-x64.exe (64 bit) from Releases.
 2. Double‑click to run.
 3. Windows Defender will think the app is a virus, but it's not.
-Just click 'More Info' and 'Run Anyway'
+Just click 'More Info' and 'Run Anyway'.
-4. Windows will ask you to allow the app through your firewall.
-Click 'Allow Access'.
-But if you click cancel (because you don't have admin privileges) the app should still work as expected.
-(Sometimes only after you have also sent a message.)
+4. Windows may prompt you to allow the app through the firewall.
+Clicking ‘Allow Access’ is optional — if you cancel (e.g., without admin privileges), the app will still function normally.

 ### Linux
 1. Download GroupChat-linux-x64 from Releases.